 As his protagonist time travels into the future, Rolf de Heer transports us back in time in an uncanny fashion.
 Using film stock, and shooting on a hand-cranked camera, de Heer's film captures and celebrates the silent film aesthetic.
-This is also a celebration of the physical comedy prowess of the film's stars, Lunghi and Szubanski.
+This is also a celebration of the physical comedy prowess of the film's stars, Lunghi, Blackwell and Szubanski – and Reg the dog.
 Whip-smart and hurtling along quick-smart, Dr Plonk is a fast-paced comedic whirlwind.

-We're joined by the Stiletto Sisters — original performers of the film's score — to perform the score live on stage.
+The Dr. Plonk score has been composed by Graham Tardif.
+We will be joined by the Stiletto Sisters — original performers of the film's score — to perform live on stage.

 About the Stiletto Sisters